North York Guide

 Japanese fusion, zen, quiet

 A true hidden gem that rewards the drive.
 Karkumi Cafe offers a refined Japanese-inspired brunch that's quieter and more zen than the hype-heavy spots.
-The Miso Salmon Benedict swaps hollandaise for a delicate miso glaze, and the plating is exceptional.
-Minimal wait times — the best-kept secret in the Scarborough-North York border area.
+The croffles (croissant-waffles) and creative Eggs Benedict have landed it on TikTok, but weekend crowds here are a fraction of the downtown spots.
+Minimal wait times — the best-kept secret in the Scarborough–North York border area.

 Google Maps →